Cleancent26/Deforestation-among-Countries-and-their-Income-Groups..-An-SQL-project./README.md

 #### Data used for this project are sourced from secondary sources.
 For this project, my data are in three tables, which are; Forest_Area, Land_Area and Region.

 ### Tools
-#### In this project, we will be making use of SQL for carrying the various processes which are mainly Data Cleaning,Data Analysing and .
+#### In this project, we will be making use of SQL for carrying the various processes which are mainly Data Cleaning,Data Analysing and also giving valuables insights with recommendations.

 ### DATA ASSESSMENT AND CLEANING.